-The 3,400-acre KU Field Station is only 15 miles from Baker and offers diverse mature native oak and hickory forest adjacent to tall grass prairie.
+The 3,400-acre KU Field Station is a NEON site and is only 15 miles from Baker and offers diverse mature native oak and hickory forest adjacent to tall grass prairie.
 A maintained trail system provides access to many examples of the proposed research trees.
 The station facilities with will allow us to use remote sensing.

 Overland Park Arboretum & Botanical Gardens